 • Offering both fresh and frozen embryo cycles, with equal results.

 • Lovely non-hospitalised and modern Fertility Centre environments, with all the required facilities.

 • Personalised, one to one care, by Fertility Consultant .
-With Pelargos IVF , you always talk to a doctor.
+With Pelargos IVF , you always talk to your personal doctor.

 • U.K trained Fertility Specialist, familiar with both U.K and Greek systems, having long experience in the reproductive medicine field.

-• Initial Skype Consultation and free Skype Consultations if needed, during the cycle.
+• Initial Skype Consultation and free Skype/whatsApp Consultations if needed, during the cycle.

 • 1 or 2 visits in Athens.
 Ultrasound monitoring during the preparation of the endometrium can happen abroad for the recepient.
 Colaborating doctors in the UK,Belgium, Switzerland , UAE, Qatar.

 • Luxury Concierge Service, always one phone call away, to arrange everything for you.